SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 \end{aligned}
 $$

 This can now be used to calculate your potential upside.
-If you join a 100-person startup valued at $500 million, and work there for four years, you'll be granted shares constituting
+If you join a 100-person startup valued at $500 million, and work there for four years, you'll be granted shares constituting about
 $$
 \begin{aligned}
 \text{Fraction ownership }